sturgill/sturgill.github.com/_posts/2013-04-16-getting-stuff-done.md

 use it.
 And I'm still going to sleep well tonight...

 At the end of the day, all I really care about is getting stuff done.
-From the services I use (from Mixpanel to Geckoboard to Lighthouse to GitHub) to the development practices I enforce (peer-reviwed code and [problem ownership]({% post_url 2013-04-11-why-i-code %})) - what matters is getting the best return on our investment.
+From the services I use (from Mixpanel to Geckoboard to Lighthouse to GitHub) to the development practices I enforce (peer-reviewed code and [problem ownership]({% post_url 2013-04-11-why-i-code %})) - what matters is getting the best return on our investment.
 For example, I *really* want to like GitHub Issues.
 I *really* want to be able use it as our team's main ticketing agent for our private repo.
 But Lighthouse is still more